 Step Action

-1. Anaphylaxis identified in the yard or classroom.

-Send another child with an Alert Card to the office / contact office.

-Lay the person flat
+1. Lay the person flat

 Do not allow them to stand or walk

 If breathing is difficult, allow them to sit

 Be calm and reassuring

 Do not leave them alone

-Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored in the First Aide Room.
+Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored in the First Aid room.
+If the student's plan is not immediately available, or they appear to be experiencing a first

-• If the student's plan is not immediately available, or they appear to be experiencing a first-time reaction, follow steps 2 to 5
+time reaction, follow steps 2 to 5

+NOTE: When anaphylaxis is identified in a classroom or year level, an ALERT Card is taken

+immediately to the office, or an adult will immediately contact the office.

 2. Administer an EpiPen or EpiPen Jr

 Remove from plastic container

 Form a fist around the EpiPen and pull off the blue safety release (cap)

-Place orange end against the student's outer mid-thigh (with or without clothing)
+Place the orange end against the student's outer mid-thigh (with or without clothing)

-Push down hard until a click is heard or felt and hold in place for 3 seconds Remove EpiPen
+Push down hard until a click is heard or felt, and hold in place for 3 seconds

+Remove EpiPen

 Note the time the EpiPen is administered

-Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration
+Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration.

 OR

-Administer an Anapen ® 500, Anapen ® 300, or Anapen ® Jr.
+Administer an Anapen® 500, Anapen® 300, or Anapen® Jr.

 Pull off the black needle shield

-Pull off grey safety cap (from the red button) Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 10 seconds Remove Anapen ® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
-Call an ambulance (000) 4.
-If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
-5. Contact the student's emergency contacts.
+Pull off grey safety cap (from the red button)

+Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing)

+Press red button so it clicks and hold for 3 seconds

+Remove Anapen®

+Note the time the Anapen is administered

+Retain the used Anapen to be handed to ambulance paramedics along with the time of

+administration

+3. Call an ambulance (000)

+4. If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan

+for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other

+Carlos alternatives and attack and a second attack to

+adrenaline autoinjectors are available.
+Contact the student's emergency contacts.